apache/trafficserver/doc/admin-guide/plugins/cache_range_requests.en.rst

 .. code::

-    X-CRR-IMS: Tue, 19 Nov 2019 13:26:45 GMT
+    X-Crr-Ims: Tue, 19 Nov 2019 13:26:45 GMT

-When this header is provided and a `cache hit fresh` is encoutered the ``Date`` header of the object in cache is compared to this header date value.
-If the cache date is *less* than this IMS date then the object is marked as STALE and an appropriate If-Modified-Since or If-Match request along with this X-CRR-IMS header is passed up to the parent.
+When this header is provided and a `cache hit fresh` is encountered the ``Date`` header of the object in cache is compared to this header date value.
+If the cache date is *less* than this IMS date then the object is marked as STALE and an appropriate If-Modified-Since or If-Match request along with this X-Crr-Ims header is passed up to the parent.

 In order for this to properly work in a CDN each cache in the chain *SHOULD* also contain a remap rule with the